fastify/send/README.md

 ##### maxAge

-Provide a max-age in milliseconds for http caching, defaults to 0.
+Provide a max-age in milliseconds for HTTP caching, defaults to 0.
 This can also be a string accepted by the [ms](https://www.npmjs.org/package/ms#readme) module.